ava-labs/teleporter/contracts/src/teleporter/registry/README.md

     function _checkTeleporterUpgradeAccess() internal view virtual override {
         require(
             hasRole(TELEPORTER_UPGRADE_ROLE, _msgSender()),
-            "TeleporterUpgradeable: caller does not have upgrade access" );
+            "TeleporterRegistryAppUpgradeable: caller does not have upgrade access" );
     }
 ```

 ### Sending with specific Teleporter version

-For sending messages with the Teleporter registry, dapps should use `TeleporterUpgradeable._getTeleporterMessenger`.
+For sending messages with the Teleporter registry, dapps should use `TeleporterRegistryAppUpgradeable._getTeleporterMessenger`.
 This function by default extends `TeleporterRegistry.getLatestTeleporter`, using the latest version, and adds an extra check on whether the latest Teleporter address is paused.
 If the dApp wants to send a message through a specific Teleporter version, it can override `_getTeleporterMessenger()` to use the specific Teleporter version with `TeleporterRegistry.getTeleporterFromVersion`.

-The `TeleporterUpgradeable._sendTeleporterMessage` function makes sending Teleporter messages easier.
+The `TeleporterRegistryAppUpgradeable._sendTeleporterMessage` function makes sending Teleporter messages easier.
 The function uses `_getTeleporterMessenger` to get the sending Teleporter version, pays for Teleporter fees from the dApp's balance, and sends the cross chain message.

 Using latest version: